THESE COMPOSERS ARE SILENT WITHOUT

 Clara Schumann’s Lifespan: 76 years.
 A virtuoso pianist, patient mentor to both her husband Robert and her dear friend Johannes Brahms, Clara Schumann was also a composer of exquisite refinement, nowhere more so than in her chamber music.

-• Michael Dean Martin Charitable Fund
+• Michael D Martin

 GIFTS OF $5,000 TO $9,999